felixalacampagne/account/swipe-angular-list-with-demo/README.md

 the obfuscated code.

 Haven't found a way to make the lines a more sensible height.
 I think it is controlled from the item-list.component.css file.
 Overrides added in the app .CSS do not affect anything.
-Really thinking this is not worth the effort...
+I tried taking all of the height related stuff out of the list .CSS but still the rows are ridiculously high.
+On the way I discovered how to use 'ng serve' in a mode which leaves the code unobfuscated so it can be debugged in the browser.
+From this I see that the swipe list code makes massive assumptions about how many nested items there are in the 'customTemplate' which is not very helpful.
+It seems the use of 'flex' in the .CSS is what is causing the row height to be so massively large.
+Without the 'flex' everything ends of on the same line and nothing slides.
+Moving the 'flex' from the 'customTemplate' parent div to '.list-custom' CSS somewhat reduces the line height but puts each column on a new line, ie. a new row, which is not what I want.

+No clue how to force the layout into something sensible so... time to give up.

-I found another slide library which is based on Angular Material: https://github.com/ShankyTiwari/mat-list-touch Not sure it actually does the sliding of the items because the dmeo doesn't work.
+I did find another slide library which is based on Angular Material: https://github.com/ShankyTiwari/mat-list-touch Not sure it actually does the sliding of the items because the dmeo doesn't work.
 It's written for Angular 10 so would probably suffer from the same version issues I had for swipe-angular-list.
 Given it would probably require me to convert everythign to Material, which is something I've been thinking of trying, then maybe then would be